petri-labs/kaiju/docs/intro/stablecoin.md

 MaxFUSD = CollateralValue * LTV
 BasicFUSD = CollateralValue * BasicLTV
-For MintFUSD, and BasicFUSD < MintFUSD < MaxFUSD, BurnedFURYValue = MintFUSD * CLR * (MintFUSD / CollateralValue - BasicLTV) / (LTV - BasicLTV)
+For MintFUSD, and BasicFUSD < MintFUSD < MaxFUSD, BurnedKAIJUValue = MintFUSD * CLR * (MintFUSD / CollateralValue - BasicLTV) / (LTV - BasicLTV)
 ```

 ![over-collateralized-catalytic](../images/occ.png)

 ## Oracle

-Blackfury has a built-in price oracle module that periodically accepts near real-time quotes from active staking
+Kaiju has a built-in price oracle module that periodically accepts near real-time quotes from active staking
 validators, and first removes outliers with large deviations, and then takes the median as the final true and fair
 on-chain price.
-Since the Blackfury stablecoin is anchored in $USD, the oracle quotes will also be denominated in $USD,
+Since the Kaiju stablecoin is anchored in $USD, the oracle quotes will also be denominated in $USD,
 which is actually `$1 * 1e-6` given the need for some precision.
-The tokens to be quoted are first FURY and FUSD, and
+The tokens to be quoted are first KAIJU and FUSD, and
 then all the asset tokens used to back or collateralize the stablecoin (e.g. ETH) will also need to be quoted.
-Blackfury
+Kaiju
 encourages staking validators to take diversified market price sources that help the oracle's final quotes faithfully
 reflect real market prices.

 The price data from the oracle will be directly applied to the exchange rate calculations during the minting and burning
 of FUSD, which is critical to the operation of the entire system and the pegging stability of FUSD.
-Therefore, Blackfury
+Therefore, Kaiju
 does not rule out the possibility of introducing quotes from professional oracles with sufficient credibility, such as
 Chainlink, in the future.